Architecture · Guarantees · Usage Patterns

 Lifecycle split: foreign callers use mylib_createContext() and mylib_shutdown(ctx); library authors implement InitializeRequest and ShutdownRequest.

-Wrapper generation: from this one declaration set, the build emits libmylib, mylib.h, the C++ wrapper class, and optionally the Python ctypes wrapper.
+Wrapper generation: from this one declaration set, the build emits libmylib, mylib.h, and the C++ wrapper class — plus, opt-in, a Python ctypes module, a Rust Cargo crate, and a Go cgo module.
+All four high-level wrappers expose the same stable typed surface.

 Mylib lib;